kireevco/icd-feed/README.md

     ./scripts/feeds install -a
     ```

-7. Prepare the kernel configuration to inform OpenWrt that we want to build an firmware for I2CD:
+7. Prepare the kernel configuration to inform LEDE that we want to build a firmware for I2CD:

     ```
-    cp feeds/i2cd/config/i2cd_defconfig .config
+    cp feeds/i2cd/i2cd_config .config
     ```

-8. Prepare the device tree source file for the I2CD hardware:
+8. Start the compilation process:

     ```
-    cp feeds/i2cd/dts/I2CD.dts target/linux/ramips/dts
-    ```

-9. Import the key (optional)

-    ```
-    git archive --remote=ssh://git@bitbucket.org/rosonix/openwrt-build-key.git master key-build | tar -x git archive --remote=ssh://git@bitbucket.org/rosonix/openwrt-build-key.git master key-build.pub | tar -x
-    ```

-10. Start the compilation process:

-    ```
     make V=99
     ```

-11. After the build process completes, the resulted firmware file will be at `bin/ramips/openwrt-ramips-mt7620-i2cd-squashfs-sysupgrade.bin`.
+9. After the build process completes, the resulted firmware file will be at `bin/targets/ramips/mt7620/lede-<version>-ramips-mt7620-i2cd-squashfs-sysupgrade.bin`.
 Depending on the H/W resources of the host environment, the build process may **take more than 2 hours**.

 ## License